a-hakim/grapejs-custom-code-monaco-editor/README.md

 # GrapesJS Custom Code with Monaco Editor

-This plugin adds the possibility to embed custom code using the powerful Monaco Editor (the same editor that powers VS Code).
+This plugin adds the possibility to embed custom code using the powerful Monaco Editor (the same editor that powers VS Code) with **automatic initialization** - no separate setup required!

 <p align="center"><img src="https://user-images.githubusercontent.com/11614725/43289377-15322c5e-912b-11e8-9a29-cc2dc45af48a.gif" alt="GrapesJS Custom Code" align="center"/></p>

+## 🚀 **FULLY INTEGRATED** - One Plugin, Zero Setup!

+This plugin is now **completely self-contained**:

+- 🎯 **Zero External Dependencies** - Monaco Editor loads automatically from CDN
+- ⚡ **Instant Setup** - Just add the plugin to GrapesJS and you're ready to go
+- 🔧 **No Manual Configuration** - Monaco Editor initializes seamlessly
+- 📦 **Single Package** - Everything you need in one plugin

-## 🎉 New in this version: Monaco Editor Integration
+## 🎉 Monaco Editor Integration Features

-This enhanced version replaces the default CodeMirror editor with Monaco Editor, providing:

 - ✨ **Rich Syntax Highlighting** - Support for HTML, CSS, JavaScript, TypeScript, and many more languages
 - 🔍 **IntelliSense** - Intelligent code completion, parameter info, quick info, and member lists